Configure Prisma Access Colo-Connect

 • To reduce the number of mobile user IP subnet advertisements over BGP to your customer premises equipment (CPE), select Summarize Mobile User Routes before advertising.

 By default, Prisma Access advertises the mobile users IP address pools in blocks of /24 subnets; if you summarize them, Prisma Access advertises the pool based on the subnet you specified.
 For example, Prisma Access advertises a public user mobile IP pool of 10.8.0.0/20 using the /20 subnet, rather than dividing the pool into subnets of 10.8.1.0/24, 10.8.2.0/24, 10.8.3.0/24, and so on before advertising them.
 Summarizing these advertisements can reduce the number of routes stored in CPE routing tables.
-For example, you can use IP pool summarization with cloud VPN gateways (Virtual Private Gateways (VGWs) or Transit Gateways (TGWs)) that can accept a limited number of routes.
+For example, you can use IP pool summarization with cloud VPN gateways (Virtual Private Gateways (VGWs) or Transit Gateways (TGWs) that can accept a limited number of routes.

 If you have hot potato routing enabled and you enable route summarization, Prisma Access no longer prepends AS-PATHs, which might cause asymmetric routing.
 Be sure that your return traffic from the data center or headquarters location has guaranteed symmetric return before you enable route summarization with hot potato routing.

-For the Peer IP, enter the GRE IP address of the on-premises router in the Colo.
+For Peer IP, enter the address that will be used as the GRE local IP address of the on-premises router in the Colo.

 11. Commit and Push your configuration changes, making sure that Colo-Connect is selected in the Push Scope.